Honda Accord Maintenance Schedule

 At the 60,000-mile interval, your Honda Accord may need a more thorough inspection.
 At this stage, your technician will inspect the drive belt and the braking system.
 They’ll also replace the dust and pollen filter as well as the air cleaner element.

 Additionally, the transmission fluid will typically need to be changed at this time.
 Add a tire rotation, an oil change, and a few more inspections and you’ll be back behind the wheel again.

 As your Honda Accord accrues more and more miles, you’ll need to make sure that you’re following the routine maintenance schedule to prevent unexpected malfunctions.
 At 80,000 miles, your car will likely need a tire rotation, oil change, and a thorough inspection as outlined at the 60,000-mile interval.

-Now that your Honda Accord has hit the 100,000-mile mark, its time to schedule a thorough service appointment.
+Now that your Honda Accord has hit the 100,000-mile mark, it’s time to schedule another service appointment.
 Your Honda technician will change the oil and rotate the tires as well as inspect various components of the car to make sure that everything is in good working order.